dherault/serverless-offline/README.md

 --stage                 -s  The stage used to populate your templates.
 Default: the first stage found in your project.
 --region                -r  The region used to populate your templates.
 Default: the first region for the first stage found.
 --noTimeout             -t  Disables the timeout feature.
---noEnvironment             Turns off loading of your environment variables from serverless.yml.
+--binPath               -b  Path to the Serverless binary.
+Default: globally-installed `sls` --noEnvironment             Turns off loading of your environment variables from serverless.yml.
 Allows the usage of tools such as PM2 or docker-compose
 --resourceRoutes            Turns on loading of your HTTP proxy settings from serverless.yml --printOutput               Turns on logging of your lambda outputs in the terminal.